 Herd immunity 101: Herd immunity is the belief that if a certain portion of the population becomes immune to a disease the rest of the population will be protected from infection.
 Sounds great, except herd immunity only applies to diseases derived naturally that give one lifetime immunity.
 A vaccine is deemed effective if it introduces an antigen but that antigen may not cause an antibody response but if it does, won’t necessarily give one immunity, but if it does, only provides temporary immunity.
 In other words, effective doesn’t equal protective.
 You can have the antibodies and still get sick.
 Major fail.

 They don’t believe the body’s immune system serves any useful purpose.
 But it does.
 They say vaccines are one of the greatest public health achievements but they’re not.
 They say injecting 49 doses of 14 vaccines by age 6 is safe, but it’s not.
-They believe vaccines are the only way to prevent disease, but it’s not.
+They believe vaccines are the only way to prevent disease, but they’re not.
 They say “anti-vaccine activists” aren’t educated and haven’t done their research, but just because one comes to a different conclusion, doesn’t mean they haven’t.
 They say vaccines are science-based, while ignoring conflicting scientific studies.

 So why are they lying to you?
 Pharmaceutical companies are doing it for profit, and are scared out of their minds of the liability that would fall upon them if vaccines were the admitted cause of any number of medical conditions (think asbestos and tobacco litigation).
 The government won’t question because of their conflict of interests and profit margin.
 Some doctors don’t want to admit they’re wrong.
 Some people are looking for someone to blame.
 A few people truly think vaccines work and have made their choice but don’t think you have the right to make yours.
 And some people…hate others who don’t vaccinate more than they hate bad science.